 The compliance-tech category is seat-licensed cloud SaaS with regulatory content pass-through.
 Crucible is the opposite on every axis — flat-rate, on-premise, per-client corpus, deterministic citation.
 If your facility can accept cloud, you have good options.
 If it can't, you have one.

-See the product tour Become a charter client →
+See the product tour Download free engine →